WaPoco/minishell/README.md

 # minishell
-A mini simulation of the Shell
+A small version of minishell.